 MOD AFCP/87A11/17#1690

 32.12 § 8 Ship-to-shore distress alerts or calls are used to alert rescue coordination centres via coast stations or coast earth stations that a ship is in distress.
-These alerts are based on the use of transmissions via satellites (from a ship earth station or a satellite EPIRB) and terrestrial services (from ship stations and EPIRBs).
-(WRC-07)
+These alerts are based on the use of transmissions via satellites (from a ship earth station or a satellite EPIRB) and terrestrial services (from ship stations).
+(WRC-23)

 32.20 C − Receipt and acknowledgement of distress alerts and distress calls (WRC-07)